Cascade Valley Hospital

 Cascade Valley Hospital opened in 1901 to serve the greater Arlington community.
 The hospital underwent a significant renovation and expansion in 2010 and is now licensed for 48 beds.
 Patients are served by highly trained clinical nursing teams and board-certified hospitalists.
 Cascade Valley Hospital provides a multidisciplinary approach, with clinical specialists and support services available to provide compassionate, comprehensive care to every patient.

 Families and friends are an important component of a patient's healing process.
-Please review our temporary restrictions and talk with your loved one/friend and their clinical team to determine the most appropriate visiting times.
-Patients in the Critical Care Unit (CCU) may have additional restrictions on visitation.
+Please review our temporary restrictions and visiting hours before planning your visit.

 Where to Stay